aa25g15/dsa-theory/README.md

   * Naturally, root is the smallest element
 * Max heap - Every child is smaller or equal to its parent
   * Naturally, root is the largest element
+* It is a complete tree - all elements are leftmost

 #### Time Complexity of Basic Operations
 ![heap operations complexity](heap-operations-complexity.png)